silverstripe/developer-docs/en/02_Developer_Guides/00_Model/01_Data_Model_and_ORM.md

 There's a lot more to filtering and sorting, so make sure to keep reading.

-[info]
+> [!NOTE]
-Values passed in to the `filter()` and `sort()` methods are automatically escaped and do not require any additional escaping.
+> Values passed in to the `filter()` and `sort()` methods are automatically escaped and do not require any additional escaping.
 This makes it easy to safely filter/sort records by user input.
-[/info]

 ### Querying data when you have a record

 When you have a `DataObject` record, it already has all of its database field data attached to it.
 You can get those values without triggering further database queries.

-[notice]
+> [!WARNING]
-This does not apply to relations, which are always lazy loaded.
+> This does not apply to relations, which are always lazy loaded.
 See the [Relations between Records](relations) documentation for more information.
-[/notice]

 ```php
 $player = Player::get()->byID(2);